 - Rent Control / Increase Limitations.
 West Virginia state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, West Virginia landlords must provide 30 days notice from next rent due date.
+It is customary for West Virginia landlords to provide 30 days’ notice from next rent due date.

 - Bounced Check Fees.
 West Virginia state landlords may charge up to $25 for bounced checks.

 A West Virginia landlord is bound by the terms of the lease and may increase rent after the lease has ended.

 According to the Federal Fair Housing Act, it is illegal for a West Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 The state of West Virginia does not regulate the amount of rent a landlord may charge.

 How Much Notice is Needed for Raising Rent?

 Although the state has no specific legislation regarding notice for increasing rent, it is customary to provide the same amount of notice to end a tenancy.
 A West Virginia landlord should provide at least a 30-Day Notice before increasing rent.
 (West Virg.
 Code 37-6-5)

 For a FREE rent increase notice template, click here.

 West Virginia does not legislate the frequency with which a landlord may increase rent.